Skip to content

 Why does 🪟 Windows 11 not have a native ‘Paste as Plain Text’ button?

-Windows is designed to preserve formatting by default to help users keep the look of copied content.
-While there is no single global button, the Clipboard History menu provides a specific option to strip formatting, ensuring you have control over how your text appears when pasted into different applications.
+Windows is designed to keep formatting by default, helping you maintain the look of copied content.
+While there is no single global button, the Clipboard History menu provides a specific option to remove formatting, ensuring you have control over how your text appears when pasted into different applications.

 How do I clear my clipboard history in 🪟 Windows 11?